-- 1. The property must be a single-family home (1-4 units).
-Properties with over 5 units are not eligible for rehabilitation assistance under this program. - 2.
-The property must reside within the city limits of Dallas. - 3.
-Applicant must lease the unit to a low-income household. - 4.
-Applicant must provide evidence of property ownership.
-Additionally, City shall require a title search to verify whether liens or deed restrictions exist. - 5.
-Applicant and tenants must be a U.S. Citizen or Permanent Resident, have a valid Social Security card, and current Texas State issued identification card or Driver License. - 6.
-Applicant must be current with the mortgage company meaning not more than 30 days past due. - 7.
-Property taxes must be current.
-Property taxes must not be delinquent for any tax year. - 8.
-Tenant household's annual gross income must be at or below the 80% of the Area Median Income. - 9.
-Standard property insurance, satisfactory to the City, must be maintained on the property (with coverage adequate to insure the City's lien position).
-If a property is located in a flood plain, flood insurance must also be maintained with coverage adequate to insure the City's lien position. - 10.
-Applicant must adhere to the City Code Section 20-A and comply with HUD rent limits.
+- The property must be a single-family home (1-4 units).
+Properties with over 5 units are not eligible for rehabilitation assistance under this program. - The property must reside within the city limits of Dallas. - Applicant must lease the unit to a household with an annual gross income at or below the eighty percent (80%) of the Area Median Family Income (AMFI. - Applicant must provide evidence of property ownership.
+Additionally, City shall require a title search to verify whether liens or deed restrictions exist. - Applicant and tenants must be a U.S. Citizen or Permanent Resident, have a valid Social Security card, and current Texas State issued identification card or Driver License. - Applicant must be current with the mortgage company meaning not more than 30 days past due. - Property taxes must be current.
+Property taxes must not be delinquent for any tax year. - Tenant household's annual gross income must be at or below the 80% of the Area Median Income. - Standard property insurance, satisfactory to the City, must be maintained on the property (with coverage adequate to insure the City's lien position).
+If a property is located in a flood plain, flood insurance must also be maintained with coverage adequate to insure the City's lien position. - Applicant must adhere to the City Code Section 20-A and comply with HUD rent limits.